strategicdata/pmhc-mds-spec/doc/include/definitions.rst

   :5: All of the time
   :6: Don't know
   :9: Not stated / Missing
-:Notes:
-  In the past 4 weeks, how often did you feel so sad that nothing could cheer you up?

 ----------

 K10+ - Question 10
 ^^^^^^^^^^^^^^^^^^

+In the past 4 weeks, how often did you feel worthless?

 :Field name: k10p_item10